Art-Wizard/Pomodoro10/README.md

 # Pomodoro10

-Pomodoro10 is a productivity app based on the Pomodoro Technique, with added random 10-second breaks during each Pomodoro period to help improve learning efficiency by addressing the primacy and recency effects.
-The app is build on [Solar2d game engine](https://github.com/solar2d/Solar2D.com)
+Pomodoro10 is a productivity app based on the Pomodoro Technique, with added random 10-second breaks during each Pomodoro period to help improve learning efficiency by leveraging the gap effect.

+Pomodoro10 is build on [Solar2d game engine](https://github.com/solar2d/Solar2D.com).

 ## Features

 - Standard 25-minute Pomodoro work intervals